TaDaa/vimade/README.md

 ![](https://tadaa.github.io/images/minimalist_full.gif)

 ## What is this?

-This plugin was created to help keep your attention focused on the active buffer especially in scenarios where you might have many windows open at the same time.
+**Vimade** keeps your attention focused on the active part of the screen especially in scenarios where you might have many windows open!

-Previously **Vimade** faded just the inactive buffers.
-Vimade has now transitioned into a plugin that is fully customizable and you can highlight any window/buffer however you see fit.
-The old "just fade/dim" functionality is a small subset of the new features!
+You can customize, highlight, fade, tint, and animate the colors in your windows and buffers.

 ## What is required?

-For Neovim 0.8.0+ nothing.
-This plugin supports a lua-only code path, you are all set!
+**Neovim 0.8.0+**: This plugin supports a lua-only code path, you are all set!

-Vim7.4+ and Neovim < 0.8.0 require Python or Python3 support.
-For older versions of Neovim, you will need to install `pynvim`.
+**Vim7.4+** and **Neovim < 0.8.0** require Python or Python3 support.
+In these older versions of Neovim, you will need to install `pynvim`.

 ## Features
 - [X] Fade or highlight windows or buffers.